Where to watch migrating birds

 Northumberland Wildlife Trust

 East Chevington - One of four Druridge Bay reserves (including Cresswell Foreshore and Pond, Druridge Pools, and Hauxley – all great for birds).
-Wigeon, teal, greylag and pink-footed geese over-winter in large numbers, as can 6000-8000 starlings.
-A great place to watch them gathering in their winter flocks.
+Wigeon, teal, and greylag and pink-footed geese over-winter in large numbers, as can 6000-8000 starlings.
+Wading birds are a regular feature during migration periods, with a number of rarities recorded including greater yellowlegs and Pacific golden plover.
+Grebes, seaducks and divers are also regular visitors.

 The Wildlife Trust for Lancs, Manchester & N Merseyside